PeteVasi/dune-mountains/README.md

 ![FWW Mask](1-image-editing/dune-height-fww-mask.png)

-And make a heightmap in that section:
+And crop out the heightmap to fit in that section:

 ![FWW Height](1-image-editing/dune-height-fww.png)